 Want more action and less talk?
-Jump straight to our quick and dirty guide to brining and dry-brining if you want to get straight into the kitchen without the science lecture.
+Jump directly to our quick and dirty guide to brining and dry brining if you want to get straight into the kitchen without the science lecture.

-It seems to me that as little as 15 years ago, dry turkey was a given.
-The yearly Thanksgiving ritual at my family's table did not, include any ill-mannered offspring crying out "DAAAAaaaad, Mom ruined the turkey again,"—turkey wasn't something that could be ruined.
+It seems to me that, as recently as 15 years ago, dry turkey was a given.
+The yearly Thanksgiving ritual at my family's table did not include any ill-mannered offspring crying out, "DAAAAaaaad, Mom ruined the turkey again"—turkey wasn't something that could be ruined.
 It was dry, tough, and stringy, and that was a fact of life.

-*or more accurately, the technique that had been known to large swaths of the populated world for millennia including China and Scandinavia finally made in-roads into North America's holiday menu.
+*Or, more accurately, the technique that had been known to large swaths of the populated world, including China and Scandinavia, for millennia finally made inroads into North America's holiday menu.

 How Brining Works

 Before we get too far ahead of ourselves, let's do a quick recap on brining basics.
-The basic process involves soaking meat (usually lean meats like turkey, chicken, or pork chop) in a tubful of heavily salted water overnight (most brines are int he 5 to 8% salt range by weight water).
+The basic process involves soaking meat (usually lean meats, like turkey, chicken, or pork chops) in a tub full of heavily salted water overnight.
+Most brines are in the range of 5 to 8% salt to water by weight.
 Over the course of the night, the meat absorbs some of that water.
 More importantly, that water stays put even after the meat is cooked.
 By brining meat, you can decrease the amount of total moisture loss by 30 to 40%.

-To demonstrate, I cooked three identical turkey breasts in a 300°F oven to an internal temperature of 145°F. One was brined, the other was soaked overnight in plain water, and the last was left as-is.
-All three breasts came from non-kosher, non-enhanced birds (I.E. the birds were natural, having received no post-treatment after slaughter).
+To demonstrate, I cooked three identical turkey breasts in a 300°F (150°C) oven to an internal temperature of 145°F (63°C).
+One was brined, the other was soaked overnight in plain water, and the last was left alone.
+All three breasts came from non-kosher, non-enhanced birds (i.e., the birds were natural, having received no treatment after slaughter).
 I charted their weight straight from the package, after brining, and after cooking.

-As you can see, both the bird soaked in brine and the bird soaked in water gained a significant amount of weight prior to roasting, but while the watered bird lost nearly all of that weight as it cooked, the brined bird retained a significant amount more.
+As you can see, both the bird soaked in brine and the bird soaked in water gained a significant amount of weight prior to roasting, but while the watered bird lost nearly all of that weight as it cooked, the brined bird retained a good deal more.
 This corresponded to a juicier texture on eating.
 So what's going on here?

 Some publications attribute it all to osmosis—the tendency for water to move across a membrane from an area of low solute concentration to an area of high solute concentration.
 In this case, water moves from the brining vessel (low solute concentration) to the inside of the turkey's cells (where there are lots of proteins, minerals, and other fun biological goodies dissolved in the water).

-This theory, is in fact, inaccurate.
-If it were true, then soaking a turkey in pure, unsalted water should be more effective than soaking in a brine, and we've already seen that that is not the case.
+This theory is, in fact, inaccurate.
+If it were true, then soaking a turkey in pure, unsalted water should be more effective than soaking it in a brine, and we've already seen that that is not the case.
 Moreover, if you soak a turkey in a ridiculously concentrated brine (I tested turkey in a 35% salt solution), according to the osmosis theory, it should dry out even more.

 However, I found that despite turning the turkey inedibly salty, a highly concentrated 35% salt solution was just as effective at helping a turkey retain moisture as a more moderate 6% salt solution, indicating that the osmosis theory is entirely bunk.

 To understand what's really happening, you have to look at the structure of turkey muscles.
 Muscles are made up of long, bundled fibers, each one housed in a tough protein sheath.
 As the turkey heats, the proteins that make up this sheath will contract.
-Just like a squeezing a tube of toothpaste, this causes juices to be forced out of the bird.
-Heat them to much above 150°F or so, and you end up with dry, stringy meat.
+Just like when you squeeze a tube of toothpaste, this causes juices to be forced out of the bird.
+Heat them to much above 150°F (66°C) or so, and you end up with dry, stringy meat.

 Salt helps mitigate this shrinkage by dissolving some of the muscle proteins (mainly myosin).
-The muscle fibers loosen up, allowing them to absorb more moisture, and more importantly, they don't contract as much when they cook, making sure that more of that moisture stays in-place as the turkey cooks.
+The muscle fibers loosen up, allowing them to absorb more moisture, and, more importantly, they don't contract as much when they cook, ensuring that more of that moisture stays in place as the turkey cooks.